marcopennekamp/lore/specification/expressions.md

 map([1, 2, 3, 4, 5], v => v + 3)
 ```

+##### Equality and Order

+Anonymous functions are equal by reference and unordered.

 ### Lists

 Lore supports **lists** as first-class constructs.
-A list is a homogeneous, linear collection of an arbitrary number of elements.
-Lists are *immutable*.
+A list is an immutable, homogeneous, linear collection of an arbitrary number of elements.
 List types are denoted `[A]`.
-We will eventually differentiate between immutable lists and (mutable) arrays.

 You can **construct** a list by putting comma-separated elements inside square brackets: `[a, b, c]`.
-The empty list is denoted simply `[]`.
+The empty list is denoted simply `[]` and has the type `Nothing`.
 You can **append** to a list with the `:+` operator, which is the native way to expand a list.

+Lore currently has no native, mutable array type.
+They will eventually be added to Pyramid with VM support.

 ##### Equality and Order

-Two lists are equal if they have the same lengths and each of their elements, considered in order, are equal.
+Two lists are equal if they have the same lengths and each of their elements, considered in order, are equal under `lore.core.equal?`.
 Lists are unordered by default.

 ### Maps

 Lore supports **maps** as first-class constructs.
-A map is a homogeneous, indexed collection of key/value pairs.
-Maps are *immutable*.
+A map is an immutable, homogeneous, indexed collection of key/value pairs.
 Map types are denoted `#[A -> B]`.
 We will eventually differentiate between immutable and mutable maps.

 You can **construct** a map with the following syntax: `#[k1 -> v1, k2 -> v2, k3 -> v3]`.
 The empty map is denoted `#[]`.

-**TODO:** Appending to a map?
+*Note:* Maps are currently unsupported and will be revised soon.

 ###### Example